STF_NEUE ISAIAH - 70's Art Deco / Streamline style typeface

 Schlanke Schöne is a tall condensed geometric sans serif typeface.

 The idea behind this font was to experiment with making interresting letterforms, with fewest possible resources.
 In other words, fewest possible default core bricks, no filters and mostly without expert mode.
-The only expert mode funtion I did use was "stack" bricks to make a small number of resized compositions and composite sloped angles.
+The only expert mode function I did use was "stack" bricks to make a small number of resized compositions and composite sloped angles.
 The total amount of different bricks used in the font is 20.

 The font design is a simple, fairly straight forward looking sans, but due to this the end result also is pretty legible and clean.
 I was able to get most of the features done within the design parameters, such include optical correction, diacritics, stylistic alternates and swash capitals.